caelum/vraptor-panettone/README.markdown

 Good question.
 The parser was not intended to be a complex one.
 It should run in a linear time, and preferably just do a one step read so it precompiles to Java.
 So far, so good.
 Help refactoring the parser is appreciated.

+# Who do I thank for being 100% sure I won't get a crappy message in my production code?

+Thanks Java.

 # Development

 To build a jar SNAPSHOT run `mvn package`.